 Using file recovery software may be necessary in order to undo the effects of a data loss event.
 We recommend CleverFiles’ Disk Drill for Windows as your data recovery tool of choice.
 It is a comprehensive data recovery application which makes use of advanced algorithms to scan any storage media for deleted files that can be recovered.
 Its deep scanning mode will scavenge your disk for fragments of files that can be reconstructed long after they have been deleted from the storage device.

-Here are the steps to employ when recovering lost data with Disk Drill.
+Here are the steps to recover lost data with Disk Drill.

-- Select the disk or partition where the files were located from the list presented in the application’s window.
+- Launch the application.
+Select the disk or partition where the files were located from the list presented in the application’s window.

 - Click the Search for lost data button to initiate Disk Drill’s scanning algorithms.
 As it processes, you will be presented with a list of the files that can be recovered.